Honors in History

 We recommend that you take your tutorial in your senior year.
 In order to take the tutorial, you need written permission from the professor teaching the course.
 Once you have written permission, please contact Audra Furey-Croke, the Executive Secretary at the History Department to fill out the appropriate paperwork.

 In order to take a graduate course, you will need written permission from the instructor teaching the course.
-Once you have written permission, please contact the Undergraduate Chair, Dr. Sal Acosta at Rose Hill and Dr. Christopher Maginn at Lincoln center and he will enroll you in the course.
+Once you have written permission, please contact the Undergraduate Chair, Dr. David Myers at Rose Hill and Dr. Thierry Rigogne at Lincoln Center and he will enroll you in the course.

 Why graduate with honors?